bradman98270/frontEndWebDev1/04/notes.md

 if selectors are used with 4 numbers, then it's top, right, bottom, left.

 **link colors universal to all browsers: https://en.wikipedia.org/wiki/Help:Link_color**

+my friend was "surfer Dave" from Surfer magazine.... he taught me to go to places by foot
+... just go there and walk around until you meet people